-Global Health Security Agenda and Public Health Laboratory Network - Since 2012, the new Government of Georgia has announced health as the highest political priority.
-In a view of that, the Ministry of Labour, Health and Social Affairs of Georgia (MoLHSA) introduced several important reforms to combat communicable and non-communicable diseases and promoting the health of population.

-The strategies and action plans in the priority directions of the healthcare field were adopted/revised in compliance with the WHO fundamental principles, values, and recommendations and in a line with relevant Sustainable Development Goals (SDG).
+Global Health Security Agenda and Public Health Laboratory Network -

 The Global Health Security Agenda (GHSA) was launched in February 2014 to advance a world safe and secure from infectious disease threats, to bring together nations from all over the world to make new, concrete commitments, and to elevate global health security as a national leaders-level priority.
 GHSA has become a new vision for Georgia since its launch, when the first external assessment of baseline GHSA capabilities was conducted and the country took a path to contribute to “Zoonotic Diseases” and “National Laboratory Network” Action Packages and lead an Action Package of “Real-Time Surveillance”.